-His work since 1982 has been in comparative issues in philosophical theology in Judaism, Christianity, and Islam.
+Comparative issues in philosophical theology in Judaism, Christianity, and Islam

 Knowing the Unknowable God: Ibn-Sina, Maimonides, Aquinas (Notre Dame, 1986) and Freedom and Creation in Three Traditions (Notre Dame, 1993), Friendship and Ways to Truth (Notre Dame, 2000), and two translations of al-Ghazali: Al-Ghazali on the Ninety-Nine Beautiful Names of God (Cambridge: Islamic Texts Society,1993) and Al-Ghazali on Faith in Divine Unity and Trust in Divine Providence [=Book 35 of his Ihya Ulum ad-Din] (Louisville: Fons Vitae, 2001).
 With Elena Malits he co-authored Original Peace (New York: Paulist, 1998), and with Mary Louise Gude, C.S.C. and Gerald Schlabach, translated Roger Arnaldez: Three Messengers for one God(Notre Dame, IN: University of Notre Dame Press, 1998).
 He apprenticed in Jewish-Christian-Muslim understanding in Jerusalem (Tantur Ecumenical Institute) and Cairo (Dominical Institute for Oriental Studies).